 For this project you will need the following pieces of wood:

-I use my Ridgid Circular Saw to mark my lines and cut!
+Using my Ridgid Circular Saw to mark my lines and cut is easy!
 Make sure you wear your safety goggles to protect your cute eyeballs.

 I like to sand all my pieces before I mount them together because it adds to a more rounded edge look.
 My Ryobi sander is a great size for my hand and easy for me to maneuver.